Resources

 Books:

 I See Your Dream Job: A Career Intuitive Shows You How to Discover What You Were Put on Earth to Do – by Sue Frederick.
-This book is a gem!
-Very helpful, uplifting, and inspirational.
-Sue also has a website, careerintuitive.org.
+Uplifting gem of a book.

 The Four Agreements – by Don Miguel Ruiz